-The influences of thermal conductivity in the porous liver with blood flow are investigated.
-The effective performance of MWA depends on the characteristic of the temperature profile, which determines by the key property thermal conductivity in the MWA process.
+The effective performance of MWA depends on the characteristics of the temperature profile, which determines the key property thermal conductivity in the MWA process.
 The simulation of various thermal conductivity properties in the porous liver has been conducted.
-The heating time is 300 sec. and microwave input power (P) equal 10 watts.
-Fig. 5 (a) - 5 (d) has shown the temperature profile and blood flow profile within the porous liver.
-The various thermal conductivities of tumors have been investigated by increasing 1.5, 2.0, and 4.0 normal times of tumor condition respectively.
+The heating time is 300 sec. and microwave input power (P) is 10 watts.
+Fig. 5 (a) - 5 (d) show the temperature profile and blood flow profile within the porous liver.
+The various thermal conductivities of tumors have been investigated by increasing 1.5, 2.0, and 4.0 times of the normal tumor condition respectively.
 The figure illustrates the hot spot zone, maximum temperature and blood velocity for each condition.

-The effectiveness of the MWA process is to elevate the precision of the ablation area without effect the healthy tissue around the tumor.
+The effectiveness of the MWA process is to elevate the precision of the ablation area without affecting the healthy tissue around the tumor.
 In this section, the effects of thermal property in the ablation zone in the porous liver with blood flow model have been investigated.
-Fig. 6 has shown the geometry of the temperature measurement point along with the arc of the tumor.
+Fig. 6 shows the geometry of the temperature measurement points along with the arc of the tumor.
 The microwave input power is 10 watts.
-Fig. 6 (a) - 6(d) have shown the result of temperature at each measurement point within the various thermal properties.
-It is found that when the thermal conductivity increase. the maximum temperature will decrease.
-Furthermore, increase thermal conductivity such as 100 or 1000 times, results in a smaller variation of temperature in the porous liver.
-This is because when increase thermal conductivity will generate heat to all area rapidly with flow and makes temperature blood distribute in a uniform shape.
+Fig. 6 (a) - 6(d) shows the result of temperature at each measurement point within the various thermal properties.
+It is found that when the thermal conductivity increases, the maximum temperature will decrease.
+Furthermore, an increase in thermal conductivity such as 100 or 1000 times, results in a smaller variation of temperature in the porous liver.
+This is because increased thermal conductivity will generate heat to all areas rapidly with blood flow and makes temperature distribute in a uniform shape.